yeehaa123/presentation-moonconf/slides.md

 ---
 1. Bricks and Mortar
-2. A Construction
+2. Assemblage
 3. Lived Space

 <!---

-In this presentation, I have tried to show that architecture - whether physical or virtual - is always three things at once:
+To wrap things up.
+In this presentation, I have tried to show that an architecture - whether physical or virtual - are three perspectives on the same thing.
+It is:

-The blocks that they building consists of
+the blocks that the building consists of

-The construction that holds them together
+the construction that holds them together,

-The set of ideals, practices and expectations that they express.
+as well as the set of ideals, practices and expectations that they express.

 -->